 Next clip says 39hz.
 39 / 4 = 9.75.
 So the FRAMERATE for this test is 9.75fps but the frequency is 39hz.

 Lastly, clip 3 shows 26hz.
 26 / 4 = 6.5 fps.
 This very slow, but still a reasonable speed to turn a hand cranked mechanism if you were not very fit or were not used to it or both.

 After watching these clips over and over again, apart from hallucinating and becoming mildly obsessed, I actually begin to feel the presence, beyond the flicker, of the projection mechanism.
 They are kind of jerky, on my PC they don’t run smooth and in clip 39hz the converter I got did a bad job of it with glitches and pixels everywhere.
 But, still, in there somewhere is the ‘feel’ of a projector.
-The rhythm and the pulse of the machine.
+The rhythm and the pulse of the machine, the projector.